JMBeresford/r3f-form/README.md

 This package aims to create a fully-functional and **accessible** `<Input />` component that can be used within the [@react-three/fiber](https://github.com/pmndrs/react-three-fiber) ecosystem.
-Ultimately, the goal is fully support the entirety of the existing HTML `<form>` spec.
+Ultimately, the goal is to have fully functioning HTML `<form>`s -- with all viable input types -- rendered in webGL.

 Current implementation of `<Input />` binds webGL elements to the existing state and event systems of a hidden HTML `<input>` element.
 There is a heavy reliance on